aherbert/gdsc-smlm/docs/localisation_precision.rst

       - The pixel size in nm.

-.. index:: localisation precision for least squares fitting
+.. index:: !
+Localisation Precision for Least Squares Fitting

 Localisation Precision for Least Squares Fitting
 ------------------------------------------------